File: what is the real price of a piece of clothing and what are its hidden costs?

 HOW DO BRANDS SET THE PRICE OF A PRODUCT?

-THE PSYCHOLOGICAL PRICE OF CLOTHING
+THE PSYCHOLOGICAL PRICE OF CLOTHES

 • Isn't the clothing too expensive ?